 From Potatoes to Hay to Blueberries

 Potatoes were one of the first crops Herb tried to grow in one of his newly cleared fields, but he found that raising potatoes was too much work.
 The next year, he sowed grass instead, which was much easier.
-That same field has been a hay field ever since and today provides us with ample hay for our three horses, Buddy, Jack and Lucy.
+That same field has been a hay field ever since and today provides us with ample hay for the farm's horses.

 Herb noticed that wild highbush blueberries grew readily on his cutover woodlot, and he began planting some of the first cultivated blueberry varieties available from New Jersey sources.
 Five varieties were established in the late 1950s, all of which are still productive.

 Today we have approximately 2,500 highbush blueberry bushes in 11 different varieties, growing on about five acres of farmland.

 Blueberry Varieties: Early Blue; Blue Ray; Patriot; Atlantic; Jersey; Herbert; Dixie; Pemberton; Blue Crop; Stanley and Wareham

 By 1956, Herb could no longer stay away from his love of horses.
 An experienced horseman, he was a former member of the U.S. Cavalry.
 He and Natalie started breeding, training and racing Standardbred trotters and pacers.
 They built a 1/3 mile jog track around part of the farm.
 You can see the outline of the track today in the aerial photo above.
 The poultry barn was converted to a horse barn and that was when the farm became known as the "Colden Stock Farm."
 For the next two decades our family raced trotting and pacing horses throughout New England.